-Units Periods Marks 1 The Rajasthani and Pahari Schools of Miniature Painting 24 10 2 The Mughal and Deccan Schools of Miniature Painting 24 10 3 The Bengal School of Painting and the Modern Trends in 24 10 Indian Art 72 30
+Unit1(a) Content Periods Marks 1 The Rajasthani and Pahari Schools of Miniature Painting 24 10 2 The Mughal and Deccan Schools of Miniature Painting 24 10 3 The Bengal School of Painting and the Modern Trends in Indian Art 24 10 72 30

-Unit 1: The Rajasthani and Pahari Schools of Miniature Painting (16th Century A.D. to 19th Century A.D.)

-A brief introduction to Indian Miniature Schools: Western-Indian, Pala, Rajasthani, Mughal, Central India, Deccan and Pahari.
+(a) The Rajasthani and Pahari Schools of Miniature Painting 18 Periods (16th Century A.D. to 19th Century A.D.)
+A brief introduction to Indian Miniature Schools: Western- Indian, Pala, Rajasthani, Mughal, Central India, Deccan and Pahari.